 1. Information or an opinion about an individual’s:

 - racial or ethnic origin;

 - membership of a professional or trade association;

 - membership of a trade union;

-- sexual preferences or practices;
+- sexual orientation or practices;

 - criminal record;

 5 Policy Principles